 Despite the benefits of digital pathology, as with any new technology transition it must first overcome some challenges.
 There are many issues impacting the speed of its adoption, especially in developing countries:

 1. Cost of scanners: Scanners are expensive sophisticated machines that often involve a learning curve from the perspective of understanding and mainThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.